gniquyij/invCloak/index.md

 Inspired by other 'blind watermarks', I wrote [invCloak](https://github.com/vjyq/invCloak).

-What I want invCloak to do is to add my watermark to the frequency domain of my drawings so I don't need to rack my brain for it any more.
+What I want invCloak to do is to add my watermark to the frequency domain of my drawings so I don't need to rack my brain any more.
 It seems to work.

 Only one step to implement a watermark if you've got environment set up: